I will dream a gentle dream

 Movies themselves are dreams.
-If a director wins over an audience’s confidence, he/she can make them believe and accept almost anything, no explanations necessary.
-Thrillers grind to a pedantic halt the minute they find it necessary to try to ground the primarily emotional pleasures of the genre in sober factualism (especially when, in order to accommodate a patently preposterous climax, you later choose to jettison all laws of physics and common sense).
-Hitchcock had the good sense to leave all the psychological mumbo jumbo to the end of Psycho, and even then it still comes across like the most superfluous scene in the movie.
+If a director wins over an audience’s confidence, he/she can make us believe and accept almost anything, no explanations necessary.
+Thrillers grind to a pedantic halt the minute they find it necessary to try to ground the primarily emotional pleasures of the genre in sober factualism (especially when, in order to accommodate a patently preposterous climax, the film chooses to jettison all laws of physics and logic).
+Hitchcock had the good sense to leave all the psychological mumbo jumbo for the end of Psycho, and even then it still came across like the most superfluous scene in the movie.

 Throughout the film, Kathy's surroundings consistently reflect her emotional conflicts, reinforcing the theme of Kathy's dream reality having an increasing influence on her real life.

 THE STUFF OF DREAMS

 From a literal standpoint, the phrase “Dreams are what le cinema is for” is no idle claim.
 Dreams have been depicted in motion pictures since their Inception (a little dream-related film-geek joke there…heh, heh) dating as far back as the early 1900s.